gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/hybrid_graphics.md

 ```
 Reboot and run `{{ic|lspci}}`{=mediawiki} to see if your NVIDIA GPU is still listed.

-Check power usage to ensure your GPU is not drawing power, if it does [#Using
+Check power usage to ensure your GPU is not drawing power, if it does [#Using acpi_call](#Using_acpi_call "wikilink")
-acpi_call](#Using_acpi_call "#Using acpi_call"){.wikilink} may be another option to fully power it down.
+may be another option to fully power it down.

 #### Using bbswitch {#using_bbswitch}

-With an NVIDIA GPU, this can be more safely done using [bbswitch](bbswitch "bbswitch"){.wikilink}, which consists of a
+With an NVIDIA GPU, this can be more safely done using [bbswitch](bbswitch "wikilink"), which consists of a kernel
-kernel package that automatically issues the correct ACPI calls to disable the discrete GPU when not needed, or
+package that automatically issues the correct ACPI calls to disable the discrete GPU when not needed, or automatically
-automatically at boot.
+at boot.

 ```{=mediawiki}
 {{Note|bbswitch does not work with the PCI-E port power management method since kernel 4.8.
 See [[Bumblebee#Broken power management with kernel 4.8]] for details.}}